-- 13 A parking lot currently exists in the southern portion of the Stadium Site.
-Construction of the new - 14 Courthouse may require demolition of these existing parking spaces, which would decrease the amount of - available parking (approximately 80 pay-to-park spaces) in the vicinity for other businesses.
-A few existing - parking facilities located on 3rd Avenue, Aquarium Way, and Broad Street would have the capacity to - accommodate the loss of these parking spaces, but users would have to walk an additional one to three - blocks.
-As such, the loss of this parking lot would have a long-term, minor adverse impact on local - businesses and the surrounding community. - 20 Some traffic congestion and delays could occur from the new traffic volumes at this site, especially during - 21 events along the riverfront and during the summer months as the number of tourists and visitors increase. - Based on the traffic volumes presented in Table 3.4-1, the roadways would have the excess capacity to - handle any new traffic volumes.
-Overall, adverse traffic impacts would be long-term and minor under this - 24 alternative.
+A parking lot currently exists in the southern portion of the Stadium Site.
+Depending on the portion of the Stadium Site chosen for construction and the proposed layout, construction of the new Courthouse may require demolition of these existing parking spaces, which would decrease the amount of available parking (approximately 80 pay-to-park spaces) in the vicinity for other businesses and attractions.
+A few existing parking facilities located on 3rd Avenue, Aquarium Way, and Broad Street would have the capacity to accommodate the loss of these parking spaces, but users would have to walk an additional one to three blocks.
+As such, the loss of this parking lot would have a long-term, minor adverse impact on local businesses and the surrounding community.

+Some traffic congestion and delays could occur from the new traffic volumes at this site, especially during events along the riverfront and during the summer months as the number of tourists and visitors increase.
+Based on the traffic volumes presented in Table 3.4-1, the roadways would have the excess capacity to handle any new traffic volumes.
+Overall, adverse traffic impacts would be long-term and minor under this alternative.

-- 26 As previously discussed under Construction, Flynn Street would be demolished for construction of the new - facility.
-Because the street is a 1-lane street and considered an alleyway, impacts to traffic are considered - 28 minor.
-GSA would be required to submit a request for permanent closure of Flynn Street to the - 29 Chattanooga-Hamilton County Regional Planning Agency to demonstrate that "the public has no further - 30 need or interest to retain the right-of-way and that its abandonment is necessary to achieve a significant - private or public interest" (City of Chattanooga Public Works 2016). - Parking locations currently on the 8th Street Site would be removed and would no longer be available for - 33 public use.
-As this lot provides 100-plus parking spaces in a highly developed area with limited additional - parking facilities, removal of the lot could have long-term, moderate adverse impacts to public parking - 35 availability.
-This could adversely affect nearby businesses and organizations such as the Saints Peter and - Paul Basilica that currently utilize the parking lot. - Based on the traffic volumes presented in Table 3.4-2, the roadways would have the excess capacity to - handle any new traffic volumes.
-Overall, adverse traffic impacts would be long-term and moderate under - 39 this alternative.
+As previously discussed under Construction, Flynn Street would be demolished for construction of the new facility.
+Because the street is a 1-lane street and considered an alleyway, impacts to traffic are considered minor.
+GSA would be required to submit a request for permanent closure of Flynn Street to the Chattanooga-Hamilton County Regional Planning Agency to demonstrate that "the public has no further need or interest to retain the right-of-way and that its abandonment is necessary to achieve a significant private or public interest" (City of Chattanooga Public Works 2016).

+Parking locations currently on the 8th Street Site would be removed and would no longer be available for public use.
+As this lot provides 100-plus parking spaces in a highly developed area with limited additional parking facilities, removal of the lot could have long-term, moderate adverse impacts to public parking availability.
+This could adversely affect nearby businesses and organizations such as the Saints Peter and Paul Basilica that currently utilize the parking lot.

+Based on the traffic volumes presented in Table 3.4-2, the roadways would have the excess capacity to handle any new traffic volumes.
+Overall, adverse traffic impacts would be long-term and moderate under this alternative.